coolamit/ig-syntax-hiliter/readme.txt

 For detailed usage instructions and usage of different available attributes and plugin options, please [read the manual](http://plugins.svn.wordpress.org/igsyntax-hiliter/trunk/MANUAL.txt).

 == Frequently Asked Questions ==

-None yet!
+= My code looks all odd, characters appear as HTML entities.
+Why is your plugin screwing up my code? =

+If you are using the WYSIWYG (rich text) editor to compose your post then that is what's messing things up for you. iG:Syntax Hiliter does not support composing posts and posting code using WYSIWYG at present.
+If you are not using WYSIWYG editor and still have same issue, please report it.

+= I see some code that I can improve.
+Do you accept pull requests? =

+By all means, feel free to submit a pull request.

+= I want XYZ feature.
+Can you implement it? =

+Please feel free to suggest a new feature.
+Its inclusion might be speedier if you can provide the code to make it work.

 == Screenshots ==

-1. Settings page of the plugin where default options can be set for plugin.
+1. Settings page of the plugin where default options can be set for plugin
-2. Example display of syntax highlighted PHP code.
+2. Example display of syntax highlighted PHP code
-3. Example display of plain text view of some PHP code.
+3. Example display of plain text view of some PHP code

 == ChangeLog ==